cyphyhouse/Dione/docs/source/ideas.rst

 Maybe we can claim that, under our framework,

-1. Users can model a synchronous algorithm, SynAlg, and prove against synchronous network as well as synchronizer over asynchronous
+1. Users can model a synchronous algorithm, SynAlg, and prove against synchronous network as well as synchronizer over reliable asynchronous network

 2. Provide a golden reference for comparing with the asynchronous version, AsynAlg